MapcreatorIO/api-docs/source/v1/index.html.md

 - `Authorization`
 - `Accept` (should be set to `application/json` for all API requests)
 - `Content-Type`
-- `X-No-CDN-Redirect` (Tells the API to not redirect the user to the CDN but instead fetch the item itself, default `false`)
+- `X-No-CDN-Redirect` (tells the API to not redirect the user to the CDN but instead fetch the item itself, default `false`)

 ### For Pagination
 See [pagination](#pagination)